marchion/marchionniLab/divergence.md

 All data analyzed in the paper can be downloaded here:
 - [Download the spreadsheet listing the source for all analyzed datasets](data/divergence/data_sources.xls)

-- To download the compressed archive with all analyzed datasets:
+- To obtain the compressed archive with all analyzed datasets: {% include button.html type="email" text="marchion@med.cornell.edu"

-{%
-  include button.html
-  type="email"
-  text="marchion@med.cornell.edu"